-The Federal government has granted more than \$400 million in Capital Improvement Project (CIP) funding to the CNMI since the program started in 1978.
+The Federal government has granted more than \$500 million in Capital Improvement Project (CIP) funding to the CNMI since the program started in 1978.
 The funding has been used for infrastructure improvements as required by Public Law 104-134.
-The U.S.-CNMI partnership in capital development has produced tangible results in terms of infrastructure improvements and the resulting economic development, which is especially significant when considering the CNMI's short history as part of the United States.
+Investments in capital development have produced tangible results in terms of infrastructure improvements and the resulting economic development, which is especially significant when considering the CNMI's short history as part of the United States.

-The 2022 budget request was calculated utilizing the CIP selection criteria and methods.
+The 2023 budget request was calculated utilizing the CIP selection criteria and methods.
 The process is described in the beginning of this section.

 CNMI Baseline Funding \$9,032,000

-Results from Competitive Process -\$ 167,000
+Results from Competitive Process -\$ 551,000

-Programmed Funding for 2022 \$8,865,000
+Programmed Funding for 2023 \$8,278,000

-Over the past year, the global COVID-19 pandemic caused multiple delays in shipping of materials and full work stoppages as a method of curbing transmission, in addition to continued delays resulting from the lack of available contracts and the local government's uncertain financial situation.
-Despite these delays, a number of smaller projects saw completion, including the completion of the Tinian transfer station, the procurement of a new sewer truck and the conversion of classrooms to offices on the island of Rota, the replacement of a generator at the local Department of Finance, and the completion of repairs and renovations of Building V at the Northern Marianas College.
+The global COVID-19 pandemic caused multiple delays in shipping of materials and full work stoppages as a method of curbing transmission, in addition to continued delays resulting from the lack of available contracts, supply chain issues, and the local government's uncertain financial situation.
+Despite this, a number of projects have commenced and are in progress, including the coating and repair of roofs at the Hospital, Tenorio Multipurpose Building, and multiple government buildings.
+The renovation of government building 1365 for use as the Commonwealth Disability Center will break ground in early 2022.
+Additionally, with the completion of architecture and engineering plans of multiple projects including the West San Jose waterline and Department of Corrections fire alarm and sprinkler system, these projects are expected to move forward.

 The Commonwealth Utilities Corporation continues to make progress on various Stipulated Order projects, as required by the U.S. District Court, Justice Department, and EPA.
-CUC now expects to complete the remaining Stipulated Order projects by early 2022, as adjusted by Court Order.
+CUC is currently in the process of completing the remaining Stipulated Order 2 projects, as adjusted by Court Order, and close out all related grant projects in mid-2022.

-The \$8.9 million for 2022 will be used to continue meeting critical infrastructure needs in the CNMI similar to previous years.
+The \$8.28 million for 2023 will be used to continue meeting critical infrastructure needs in the CNMI similar to previous years.

-The following chart summarizes the CNMI's funding priorities for 2020 and 2021:
+The following chart summarizes the CNMI's funding priorities for 2021 and 2022:

-Funding Category 2020 2021
+Funding Catagory 2021 2022

 Funding Category Award Award

-Health - \$2,969,910
+Health \$2,969,910 -

-Energy - \$2,049,000
+Energy \$2,049,000 \$932,640

-Education \$1,200,000 \$1,000,000
+Education \$1,000,000 \$595,840

-Solid Waste \$1,041,575 -
+Solid Waste - -

-Water \$1,041,575 \$250,000
+Water \$250,000 -

+Roads - \$932,640

-Public Safety \$1,000,000 -
+Public Safety - \$3,850,000

-Public Buildings \$949,450 \$1,610,722
+Public Buildings \$1,610,722 \$1,150,000

-Maintenance \$415,000 \$508,693
+Maintenance \$508,693 \$882,974

-Other \$3,560,400 \$693,675
+Other \$693,675 \$485,634

-Total \$9,208,000 \$9,082,000
+Total \$9,082,000 \$8,829,728